For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 4. High Watch Recovery Center, Kent, Connecticut

-This is a residential medical facility that provides treatment for substance use disorders and co-occurring psychiatric disorders, such as depression, anxiety, and bipolar disorder.
+This is a residential medical facility that provides treatment for substance use disorders co-occurring with depression, anxiety, and bipolar disorder, and other psychiatric disorders.

 - 4.6 stars on Google